Honeysuckle Blossom Jelly

 honeysuckle blossoms in bowl

 Wash the blossoms under cold water and then place them in a sauce pan with water.
-You will simmer this together to create a tea.
+You will simmer this together for 20 minutes to create a tea.

 honeysuckle in sauce pan